jcangas/version_info/README.md

       include VersionInfo
     end

-From here, is better to use the builtin rake/thor tasks (see it forward).
+From here, is better to use rake/thor tasks (see it forward).

 Here is how VersionInfo works and their user options:

-After you included VersionIinfo, a new constant MyProject::VERSION is created holding an object of class VersionInfo::Data
+After you included VersionInfo, a new constant MyProject::VERSION is created holding an object of class VersionInfo::Data

 VersionInfo use yaml file to store version data: